gsurrel/PortingAndroid/clone-storage.md

 ## Finding the storage place

 1. Let's have an interactive shell on the device, using in a terminal (of your computer) `adb shell`.
 It shall give you a prompt such as `shell@android:/ $`.
 If it doesn't work, be sure your device has USB debugging turned on, as written in the [requirements](https://gsurrel.github.io/PortingAndroid/#requirements).
 1. Now, let's elevate to root, not to be blocked by restrictions set on the user: type `su`.
 The prompt should have changed to `root@android:/ #`.
 It it doesn't work, check if your device is rooted.
-The phone might ask for permission to get root access, be sure to allow it.
+The phone might ask for permission to get root access, be sure to allow it./
-1. We can now list all the disks (*I call flash storage and SD cards disks*) and partitions using `ls -ls /dev/`.
-There should be a big bunch of text, as follows
+1. We can now list all the disks (*I call flash storage and SD cards disks*) and partitions using `ls -ls /dev/block/`.
+There should be a big bunch of text, as follows:
     ```console
     shell@android:/ $ su
-    root@android:/ # ls -l /dev/block
+    root@android:/ # ls -l /dev/block/
     brw------- root     root       7,   0 1970-01-01 20:29 loop0
     brw------- root     root       7,   1 1970-01-01 20:29 loop1
     brw------- root     root       7,   2 1970-01-01 20:29 loop2